 That number already sounded high, but have you thought about how it compares to the percentage of adults that are victimized?
 Some estimates say that children are targeted as much as 51 times more than adults.

-Scratch that thought, just think about how probable it is for your child to get victimized between their younger and older years.
-With that in mind, you should take the steps to protect your kid’s identity now, while simultaneously educating them on how they can stay safe later.
+Scratch that thought, think about how probable it is for your child to get victimized between their younger and older years.
+With that in mind, you should take steps to protect your kid’s identity now while simultaneously educating them on how they can stay safe later.

 So, if you want to keep your child’s identity safe, you must remember a few things.